jumpinjackie/mapguide-api-bindings/README.md

  * ```$MG_VERSION_MAJOR_MINOR``` (the major.minor version number this MapGuide source directory corresponds to)
  * ```$MG_VERSION_FULL``` (the major.minor.rev version number this MapGuide source directory corresponds to)

+Also note that this build process on Linux will only build the SWIG glue library for .net Core.
+The .net wrapper itself is expected to be built on Windows

 ## Build Steps

  1. Run ```source ./envsetup.sh $PATH_TO_MAPGUIDE_SOURCE_MGDEV $MG_VERSION_MAJOR_MINOR $MG_VERSION_FULL``` if this is the first time, run the command as administrator (so that symlinks can be created)